| |

 South of Telephone Gulch

-You've got to keep your eyes open to find and follow a good route when you lose the old trail.
+But we've still got to keep our eyes open to find and follow a good route when we lose signs of the old trail.

-You must piece together the best route through here that you can.
-If you are accurately following the lay of the land, and the logical course of the best route through the terrain, your optimal route finding will put you onto or near the old trail route, and you will occasionally observe small, but reassuring, indications of the previous existence of the trail.
+If we are accurately following the lay of the land and the logical course of the best route through the terrain we will be on or near the old trail route.
+In any case or set of trail conditions we should occasionally observe small, but reassuring, indications of the previous existence of the trail.

-After you pass through this very rough section of highly obscured "trail," mostly composed of small bits of discrete remnants of trail bed, South of Telephone Gulch, your will breathe a sigh of relief when you reach the first small section of exposed granite.
-This section is easy to navigate, but it is brief, and you still have a small section of forest to navigate.
-The second section of open granite past Telephone Gulch is large, and it continues South to the upper ford of Summit City Creek.
+After you we through this very rough section of highly obscured "trail," mostly composed of small bits of discrete remnants of trail bed South of Telephone Gulch, we breathe a sigh of relief when reaching the first small section of exposed granite.
+This section is easy to navigate, but it is brief, and we still have a small section of forest to navigate.
+The second section of open granite past Telephone Gulch is large, and it brings us the rest of the way South to the upper ford of Summit City Creek.

-The route through this open granite section was fairly well ducked (marked by occasional stacks of differently colored rocks) in July of 2009.
+The route through this open granite section was fairly well ducked (marked by occasional stacks of differently colored rocks) in July of 2009, and in September of 2013.
 The problem with ducks is that Winter snows knock down most of the less secure ducks each year.
-So early season backpackers may not have many ducks to follow.
-But you should observe the piles of rocks that remain.
-Observe carefully, and you will be able to find a route through here without ducks, if you are an expert backpacker.
+Early season backpackers may not have many ducks to follow.
+But we can see the piles of rocks that remain.
+Observe carefully, and you will be able to find a route through here without ducks, if you are an experienced cross country backpacker.

 To cross this section of the Tahoe to Yosemite Trail between Summit City Creek and Camp Irene you should be prepared to find your way without trail or trail signs through 9.52 miles of forest, rock, and manzanita.